Exclusive!

 television documentary

-the Chiltern Court restaurant which was built above
+takes him to the Chiltern Court restaurant which

-Baker Street station followed by a shot of the disused
+footage of Baker Street station followed by a shot

 When the Daisy Opes Her Eyes